Paper Boat

 Paper Boat is a brand of traditional Indian beverages and foods produced and marketed by Hector Beverages, which is headquartered in Bengaluru, India.

 Paper Boat was launched by Hector Beverages in August 2013.
 It comprises traditional Indian drinks such as Aam Panna, Jaljeera and Aam Ras.
 The drinks were initially offered in single serving, flexible pouches; the company has since then expanded to one liter Tetra Pak cartons.

-The company is funded by N. R. Narayana Murthy-led Catamaran Ventures, Footprint Ventures and Sequoia Capital, among other investors.
+The company is funded by N. R. Narayana Murthy-led Catamaran Ventures, Footprint Ventures and Peak XV Partners (formerly Sequoia Capital India & Southeast Asia), among other investors.

 History

 Hector Beverages was founded in 2009 by Neeraj Kakkar, Neeraj Biyani, Suhas Misra and James Nuttall.

 The company's first product was a protein drink called Frissia, following which the energy drink brand, Tzinga was launched in 2011.

 In March 2013, the company launched Paper Boat, a fruit pulp based beverage brand and shifted its focus to the ethnic drinks segment.

 The brand launched with Aam Panna and Jal Jeera drinks and later added ethnic drinks including Aam Ras, Chilled Rasam, Kokum, Jamun Kala Khatta, Chilli Gauva and Neer More.

 The company went through a few organizational changes when co-founders Misra and Nuttall left the company in 2014, and 2015, respectively, leaving Kakkar and Biyani at the helm.

 In 2016, Paper Boat launched 500 ml Tetra Prisma Aseptic (TPA) packs of Aam Ras and Anar.
 The 500 ml packs were discontinued in 2017, when the brand expanded its offering by launching its drinks in 1 liter Tetra Prisma Aseptic cartons.

 Paper Boat expanded to the traditional food segment in 2016 by launching the Indian snack, peanut chikki.

+In subsequent years, Hector Beverages expanded its snack portfolio and distribution network.
+By August 2022, the company had entered the dry-fruits-basked snacks and zero sugar snacks segments, and its products were available across approximately 500,000 outlets.In August 2022 Singapore’s sovereign wealth fund (GIC) was looking to invest $70 million in Hector Beverages, valuing the company at approximately $250-280 million.